 As regards the third pillar, UNDP has already ongoing work on women in industry, which also has an emphasis on creating employment for women and supporting women’s entrepreneurship.
 This is a significant initiative as it entails a Portfolio-wide cooperation in ISG, bringing together the experiences of the CEG and PSPS components.
-This is also supported by the SRR Programme, which has current initiatives focusing on promoting vocational training for women in non-traditional areas such as ICT and encouraging micro investments and incubation centers for women.
+This is also supported by the SCRR Programme, which has current initiatives focusing on promoting vocational training for women in non-traditional areas such as ICT and encouraging micro investments and incubation centers for women.
 What is needed in the current context is a more structured focus on the integration of women in industry, including refugee women, mapping out the factors that lead to their exclusion and concrete problems that they face, as well as establishing the necessary conditions for their participation, particularly in non-traditional areas.
 The UNDP has recently taken steps to address development challenges through a new approach, through its worldwide Accelerator Labs, which aim to increase the pace at which the SDGs are attained on the basis of locally-sourced solutions, promoting collective knowledge, and accelerating progress by bringing expertise, creativity and collective intelligence together.
 In Turkey, UNDP launched an SDG Impact Accelerator Programme, aiming to catalyze innovative and market-based solutions, initially for the livelihood challenges faced by ever-increasing number of displaced people, building on a multi-stakeholder platform focusing on empowering entrepreneurs and innovators providing impact at scale.
 It therefore provides an important opportunity as an entry point for the Agency to incorporate gender into this agenda and promote its accelerator role in this respect, by highlighting the importance of gender as a cross-cutting issue for all SDGs, not only SDG 5.

 In line with the government’s emphasis on a growth model based on productivity and human capital development needed for the technological transformation in the industrial sector, UNDP’s role in the provision of quality vocational training and skills development initiatives, an emphasis on new work environments, requiring new skills and new types of occupations, induced by technological transformation and opening new pathways for women in productive sectors, would be essential.
 Moreover, these initiatives should consider establishing partnerships with local governments, chambers and civil society organizations, as well as İŞKUR, which have significant difficulties in reaching out to women in an integrated perspective and in encouraging their employment in non-traditional, innovative areas.
-This would constitute a significant step, bringing together the two main components of ISG and integrating the work being conducted by the SRR into one single initiative to empower women in industry.
+This would constitute a significant step, bringing together the two main components of ISG and integrating the work being conducted by the SCRR into one single initiative to empower women in industry.
 It would, therefore, be crucial to continue with the emphasis on women’s entrepreneurship and employment in industry, particularly taking into account the technological transformation and emergence of new sectors where women can be encouraged to participate through qualified jobs, including e-commerce, coding and software, eco-tourism, health, construction, etc, and involving local stakeholders.
 This should provide a more structured and integrated support for women’s entrepreneurship, including vocational training in non-traditional and innovative sectors, mentorship, role models, as well as grant schemes to be developed with local actors, on the basis of the specific local needs for qualified labour force in specific, particularly high-technology and innovative, industries.